Warning Signs of Alcohol Misuse in a Spouse

-There may be no closer relationship than the one between two spouses.
-When something is off with half of the duo, the other partner can usually tell.
-Still, it’s easy to ignore signs of trouble and rationalize a spouse’s drinking.
-After all, admitting your partner is struggling with alcoholism can be painful.
+It’s easy to ignore signs of a drinking problem in a spouse and rationalize their actions.
 However, it’s essential to watch for the warning signs and to be honest with yourself when you notice these signs in your partner.
-Getting help can save your relationship and improve the health of your family, and it may even save your spouse’s life.
+Getting help can save your relationship, improve the health of your family, and it may even save your spouse’s life.

-Signs that may indicate your partner’s drinking may have crossed the line into an alcohol use disorder include:1
+Signs of alcohol misuse that may indicate your partner’s drinking has crossed the line into alcohol use disorder include the following:1

-- Often end up drinking more drinks, or drinks for longer periods, than they intended?
+- Often ends up drinking more drinks, or drinks for longer periods, than they intended.

 - Spends significant amounts of time being drunk or feeling hungover.

-- Crave, or have a strong urge, to drink alcohol?
+- Craves, or has a strong urge, to drink alcohol.

-- Ignore their responsibilities (at home, work, or school) due to being drunk or hungover?
+- Ignores their responsibilities (at home, work, or school) due to being drunk or hungover.

-- Drink despite alcohol causing increased conflict with you or other family/friends?
+- Drinks despite alcohol causing increased conflict with you or other family/friends.

 - Tries unsuccessfully to stop drinking.

-- Stop or reduce their participation in activities or hobbies they once enjoyed in order to drink?
+- Stops or reduces their participation in activities or hobbies they once enjoyed in order to drink.

-- Continue drinking knowing that it causes or worsens physical or mental health problems, or drink after having blackouts?
+- Continues drinking knowing that it causes or worsens physical or mental health problems, or drink after having blackouts.

-- Drink before driving or drinking while or during other activities that increases their chance of being physically harmed?
+- Drinks before driving or drinking while or during other activities that increases their chance of being physically harmed.

-- Need to have more drinks than they used to in order to feel the same effects?
+- Needs to have more drinks than they used to in order to feel the same effects.

-- Have withdrawal symptoms (shaking, nausea, insomnia, etc.) when cutting back or trying to stop drinking altogether?
+- Has withdrawal symptoms (shaking, nausea, insomnia, etc.) when cutting back or trying to stop drinking altogether.

-If you answered yes to any of the questions above, your spouse may need professional treatment for alcoholism.1
+If any of the above seems familiar, your spouse may need to consider an alcohol rehab treatment program.1

-Risks of Alcoholism to Your Spouse & Family
+Risks of Alcohol Misuse on Your Spouse & Family

-Chronic alcohol abuse can wreak havoc on your partner’s health, but it can also cause turmoil in your relationship and your family.
+Chronic alcohol misuse can wreak havoc on your partner’s health, and it can also cause turmoil in your relationship and your family dynamic.

 Drinking to excess regularly is associated with physical and mental health risks that include but are not limited to:2